williaml33moore/bathtub/docs/background.markdown

 Bathtub provides macros that simplify step definition creation.
 Your _Then_ steps should include assertions or equivalent conditionals so your scenarios can be self-checking.
 Then you need to write a new UVM test that's a lot like your existing tests in that it instantiates your UVM environment, but it also instantiates and configures a `bathtub` object from the package `bathtub_pkg`.
-When you run your test, e.g., with `+UVM_TESTNAME=bathtub_test`, instead of running a default sequence, your test "runs" your `bathtub` object which reads and parses your Gherkin files at run time, maps its steps to your step definition virtual sequences, then runs them all sequentially on your existing virtual sequencer.
+When you run your test, e.g., with `+UVM_TESTNAME=bathtub_test`, instead of running a hand-coded default sequence, your test "runs" your `bathtub` object, which reads and parses your Gherkin files at run time, maps its steps to your step definition virtual sequences, then runs them all sequentially on your existing virtual sequencer.

 Bathtub supports only SystemVerilog, not VHDL.